Microsoft Translator FAQ

-The Microsoft Translator Speech API is the world’s first end-to-end speech translation API and supports both speech-to-speech and speech-to-text translation.
+With translations powered by Microsoft Translator, Microsoft’s Speech services offer end-to-end speech translation and supports both speech-to-speech and speech-to-text translation.

-It is the same API that powers the speech translation capabilities in the Presentation Translator, Microsoft Translator live feature, Skype Translator, and the conversation feature of the Microsoft Translator iOS and Android apps.
+It is the same translation service that powers the speech translation capabilities in the Presentation Translator, Microsoft Translator live feature, Skype Translator, and the conversation feature of the Microsoft Translator iOS and Android apps.

 Absolutely.
 Microsoft Translator offers a subscription plan in the Azure portal at no charge.
-The Microsoft Translator Text and Speech APIs are available in the Cognitive Services section of the Azure portal.
+The Microsoft Translator Text API is available in the Cognitive Services section of the Azure portal.
 The subscription is self-managed and you change the monthly subscription plan as needed.